 - meet the weight and size requirements

-Still, on long flights I recommend that you consider booking a seat to ensure a nice trip because
+Still, on long flights, I recommend that you consider booking a seat to ensure a pleasant trip because

-- request for bassinet can never be guaranteed and there may be many other families onboard with a baby in need of the same bassinet
+- request for a bassinet can never be guaranteed, and there may be many other families onboard with a baby in need of the same bassinet

 - there is a limited number of bassinets available on any flight

 Inform the airline about booster seats, a car seat, or a travel stroller onboard as soon as possible

 The airline industry is a service industry, and the staff will work hard to make you feel welcome and make your family travel experience comfortable.

 But, do not surprise the airline staff by showing up with a booster or car seat and a stroller unannounced.

 Equipment such as car seats, strollers, and ride-on suitcases should be entered into your booking if you intend to bring them on board.
 It will not cost you any extra if within your luggage allowance for your ticket class, but these items need to be handled separately from regular luggage, and the airline needs to know in advance.

 If you leave it too late, you may be denied taking them onboard, especially if the flight is full.